-Bottoms Up Colonics founder Sue Wilson set up the company because she wanted to spread the word about digestive health and the benefits of colon hydrotherapy.
-Her desire to educate people about the impact our digestive system can have on our physical and emotional health was the inspiration behind the first Bottoms Up clinic.
+Founder Suzy Wilson set up Bottoms Up Colonics as she wanted to spread the word about digestive health and the benefits of colonic hydrotherapy.
+Her desire to educate people about the impact our digestive system can have on our physical and emotional health was the inspiration behind the first clinic.

-With Bottoms Up, Sue has skilfully developed a user-friendly version of what is commonly called colonic irrigation.
-Her goal is to demystify the process and make colon hydrotherapy as much a part of everyday health as a visit to the dentist.
+With Bottoms Up, Suzy has skilfully developed a user-friendly version of what is commonly called colonic irrigation.
+Suzy has tried to demystify the process and make colon hydrotherapy a part of everyday health like brushing your teeth and visiting the dentist.
 Her philosophy is one of dedication, professionalism and openness as she raises awareness about the links between a clean colon and keeping the mind and body disease-free.

 We’ve got a gut feeling about our business

 Why is looking after your colon so important?
 The latest thinking from microbiologists suggests that the bacteria in our gut can affect not just our physical health, but also our state of mind.
 Good bacteria thrive in a clean environment and that shows in a glowing complexion, a healthy body and a sense of emotional wellbeing.